openjs-foundation/cross-project-council/CODE_OF_CONDUCT.md

 The OpenJS Foundation's code of conduct is based on the [Contributor Covenant][homepage].

-## Commitment

-The OpenJS Foundation (OpenJSF) makes the following commitments:

-1. All complaints will be reviewed, investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.
-2. The identity of the victim(s) and reporter(s) of a code of conduct violation will be kept confidential.

 ## Report an issue in a project

 1. To report an issue in one of the projects listed below, please use the method provided.
 The project itself is responsible for managing these reports.